nevadoapps/Learning/docs/CSharpFundamentals/CSharp_Object_Oriented_Programming_Part01.md

 }
 ```
 - ## The First Pillar: C#'s Encapsulation Services
-The concept of encapsulatino revolves around the notion of that an object's data should not be directly accessible from an object instance.
+The concept of encapsulation revolves around the notion of that an object's data should not be directly accessible from an object instance.
 Rather class data is defined as private.
 If the object user wants to alter the state of an object, it does so indirectly using the public members.

 Example:
 ```csharp